What does GCSE Spanish involve?

 Preparing to take the British GCSE Spanish?
 First of all, make sure you understand what you need to cover.

-Here’s an outline from the AQA syllabus which is one of the main exam boards but other boards follow a similar pattern.
-After the disruption of 2021, the result of the full consultation for 2022 is awaited.
+Here’s an outline from the AQA syllabus, one of the main exam boards, but other boards follow a similar pattern.

 GCSE Spanish covers the four disciplines of listening, reading, writing and speaking.
 You need to show proficiency in each area to do well.
 Within that framework, there are two tiers - the Foundation Tier (grades 1–5) and the Higher Tier (grades 4–9).
 Once you’ve decided on the tier you’re going to follow, you must take all four question papers at the same level, in the same series.